PaulMEdwards/LambdaSchool_Week13_React-Router-Basic-Nav/README.md

 ## Project Description

 * A starter pack project for all things React Router.
 Learn to set up a basic routing system within an application.
 Use this application to help guide your learning over the next couple of days.
-* **Note** that this project has already been boilerplated for you.
+* **Note** that this project has already been boiler-plated for you.
 There is no need to run any installation steps beyond `yarn install`.

 ### Initialize Project